openhab/openhab-docs/addons/actions.md

 One can configure whether specific log entries are logged out and where they get logged to (e.g. to a separate file) by [editing the logger configuration]({{base}}/administration/logging.html).

-### Cloud Notification Actions

-Notification actions may be placed in Rules to send alerts to mobile devices registered with an [openHAB Cloud instance](https://github.com/openhab/openhab-cloud) such as [myopenHAB.org](https://myopenhab.org).
-Three different actions are available:

-- `sendNotification("your myopenHAB user email address here","message")`: Sends a notification containing 'message'
-- `sendBroadcastNotification("message")`: Sends a notification containing "message" to *all* devices of *all* users
-- `sendLogNotification("message")`: Sends a log notification containing "message" to the `notifications` list at your openHAB Cloud instance.
-Notifications are NOT sent to any registered devices

-For information on making use of the [openHAB Cloud service](https://github.com/openhab/openhab-cloud/blob/master/README.md) hosted by the [openHAB Foundation e.V.](https://www.openhabfoundation.org/), visit the [myopehnab.org website](http://www.myopenhab.org).

 ### HTTP Actions

 - `sendHttpGetRequest(String url)`: Sends an GET-HTTP request and returns the result as a String